 The format of this project extends out of a workshop developed by Public Recordings and partners and first presented January 2020 at Studio 303 (Montreal).
 Revisited in 2021 with support from the Love-In, What’s Collective? will be presented as and online exchange program.
 Participants and facilitators will come together weekly over six online sessions to ask the question: how can we make performance better, together?

-Co-designed and facilitated by Liz Peterson, Evan Webber, and Christopher Willes.
-A project by Public Recordings.
-Developed with the support of the Milieux Institute / LePARC and The Centre for Expanded Poetics at Concordia University.
+Facilitated by Brendan Jensen, Germaine Liu, and Bee Pallomina, Christopher Willes and Evan Webber.
+Devised by Liz Peterson, Christopher Willes and Evan Webber.
+Developed with the support of the Canada Council for the Arts, The Toronto Dance Community Love-in, Milieux Institute / LePARC and The Centre for Expanded Poetics at Concordia University.
 Photographs: Christopher Willes.
+Design: Jeremy McCormick.